[[1]]

 [1] 81

-is equivalent to list(f(x[1]), f(x[2]), f(x[3]), f(x[4]))
+is equivalent to list(f(x[1]), f(x[2]), f(x[3]), f(x[4])).

-returns an atomic vector…
+purrr::mapreturns an atomic vector…

-provide shortcuts for anonymous functions:
+map_lgl: of logicalsmap_int: of integersmap_dbl: of doublesmap_chr: of characterspurrr provide shortcuts for anonymous functions:

 [[1]]